PRathammadan1/diabetic_retinopathy_rag/README.md

-# Diabetic Retinopathy Detection System
+# Diabetic Retinopathy Detection using Deep Learning + RAG Chatbot

+## Project Highlights
+* CNN-based medical image classification
+* AI Chatbot (RAG + Ollama) for explanations
+* FastAPI backend + Streamlit UI
+* Real-world healthcare application

 ## Overview
 Diabetic Retinopathy is a serious eye disease caused by diabetes that can lead to blindness if not detected early.